sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

      `git remote rm origin`

+4. Create a new repo in gitlab named `assignment-solution-step1` as private repo

-4. Create a Add your new repository reference as remote
+5. Add your new repository reference as remote

      `git remote add origin https://gitlab.training.com/{{yourusername}}/assignment-solution-step1.git`